SD2E/api-user-guide/docs/request_access.md

 Once your email is confirmed, your account request will then be reviewed.
 Account approval should occur within 1 business day.
 You should receive an email when your account is approved.

+After your account is approved, please log back into the TACC Portal <https://portal.tacc.utexas.edu> and complete Multi-Factor Authentication (MFA).
+For MFA, follow the TACC Auth App instructions, and we suggest substituting in the Google Authenticator App instead.
+MFA instructions are available here:  <https://portal.tacc.utexas.edu/tutorials/multifactor-authentication>.

 <br>
 #### Request SD2E access